May Queen: History

 In 1922 James George Frazer speculated that the figure of the May Queen was linked to ancient tree worship.

 In the High Middle Ages in England the May Queen was also known as the "Summer Queen".
 George C. Homans points out: "The time from Hocktide, after Easter Week, to Lammas (1 August) was summer (estas)."

 In 1557, a London diarist called Henry Machyn wrote:

 "The xxx day of May was a goly May-gam in Fanch-chyrchestrett with drumes and gunes and pykes, and ix wordes dyd ryd; and thay had speches evere man, and the morris dansse and the sauden, and an elevant with the castyll, and the sauden and yonge morens with targattes and darttes, and the lord and the lade of the Maye".

 Modern English: On the 30 May was a jolly May-game in Fenchurch Street (London) with drums and guns and pikes, The Nine Worthies did ride; and they all had speeches, and the morris dance and sultan and an elephant with a castle and the sultan and young moors with shields and arrows, and the lord and lady of the May".

+The British Newspaper Archive has published a detailed analysis of the history of the May Queen.